amandatharu/Axis-Tech-Frontend-Engineer-Challenge/README.md

 ## Usage
-This project uses Npm as package manager.
+This project uses `npm` as package manager.

 In the project directory, you can run: